abbhishekpandey47/is-website/posts/long-tail-vs-short-tail.md

 ### 2. Create Informational Content

-Short-tail keywords often align with top-of-funnel (TOFU) content that focuses on general information.
+Short tail keywords often align with top-of-funnel (TOFU) content that focuses on general information.
 To capture this wide audience, you may create blog posts, guides, or landing pages around broad topics (e.g., "digital marketing" or "business software").